 - The presence of protected species is assessed prior to net deployment and during hauling. - If a protected species is caught during the shot, then every reasonable effort will be made to release the animal alive while ensuring crew safety. - If the captured animal cannot easily be released and exhibits unreasonable distress, the Master will terminate the shot and release one end of the net to enable release of the contents of the net.

-Purse Seine CoP can be found on the AFMA website ('Fisheries Management' - 'Fisheries' - 'Small Pelagic Fishery' - 'Fisheries Publications').
+Purse Seine CoP can be found on the AFMA website (or 'Commonwealth Fisheries' - 'Small Pelagic Fishery' - 'Fishery publications').

 7.4 Bycatch management